AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/developers.md

 ## Objective {#objective}

-This document is a supplement to the onboarding process to demonstrate the basic tasks of a developer and deployment manager once the system administrator has onboarded all the users and created the necessary cloud resources as described up to this point of the onboarding journey.
+This document is a supplement to the onboarding journey to demonstrate the basic tasks of a developer and deployment manager once the system administrator has onboarded all the users and created the necessary cloud resources.

 After reading this document, you should: